RT

 Don’t

-let the seemingly low scores fool you, this is really
+let the seemingly low scores fool you; this is really a decent course worth

-a decent course worth playing if you happen to be on the
+playing if you happen to be on the

 The

-course itself was well maintained for the harsh conditions it must endure during
+course itself was well maintained for the harsh conditions it must endure

-the year.
-They pumped in some good tunes
+during the year.
+They pumped in some

-were manicured and everything was freshly painted.
+The grounds were manicured and everything was freshly painted.
 Unfortunately, this is another course that

 insists on using thorn bushes as part of its landscaping and it isn’t cool when